Zero-Tang/NoirVisor/src/svm_core/readme.md

 ## APIC Virtualization
 APIC, acronym that stands for Advance Programmable Interrupt Controller, is a standard x86 component to utilize multi-core processing.
 Although Customizable VM does not necessarily need APIC to call other cores - hypercalls can be used instead - virtualization of APIC is favorable at best. <br>
 AMD-V supports a special feature called AVIC (Advanced Virtual Interrupt Controller) to accelerate APIC virtualization.
-NoirVisor may consult whether AVIC is supported.
+NoirVisor may consult whether AVIC is supported. <br>
+Current implementation of NoirVisor CVM does not utilize AVIC feature.
+Virtualization of APIC is considered as User Hypervisor's task.

 ### APIC Virtualization with AVIC
 With AVIC, IPIs (Inter-Processor Interrupts) can be delivered without causing VM-Exits if target vCPU is already scheduled onto a physical core.

 #### Overall Architecture
 There are three special kinds of pages: the `AVIC Backing Page`, `Physical APIC ID Table`, `Logical APIC ID Table`.
 They must be mapped to Write-Back cacheable memory type, according to AMD64 architecture.